 Regularly check in with your community members to make sure their information is up to date and your online interactions are still adding value.

-Investing in alumni engagement offers many opportunities for institutions.
+Investing in either an education or a corporate alumni engagement offers many opportunities for institutions.

 A mature institution will have hundreds of thousands of alumni, meaning that an engaged network can be one of the most powerful tools for institutions to continue their growth and add value to existing students.